• Skip to primary navigation

 Whip the cream and sugar together until you start to see soft peaks.

-How to rescue over whipped cream
+How to rescue over whipped cream?

 If the worst happens all is not lost.
 Add a few tablespoons of fresh cream to the grainy whipped cream.
 Gently whisk it in by hand and it should smooth back out.

 Yes you can!
-Whisk the cream in a large roomy mixing bowl wedged on a damp tea towel, until you get the soft peaks needed.
+Using a balloon whisk, whisk the cream in a large bowl wedged on a damp tea towel, until you get the soft peaks needed.
 It's a great arm work out.
+But it will definitely take a lot longer than whisking it with an electric appliance.

 Do you have to use alcohol when making Lemon Syllabub?